 The Book of Rites - King's Rules contains the titles of the officials appointed during the Zhou dynasty to translate the languages of the minority groups in the east, west, south and north: the people of the five directions do not speak the same language and have different desires.
 To reach their aspirations and communicate their desires, the East was called Send, the South was called Xiang, the West was called Di, and the North was called Translator.
 Therefore, in later times, the translators were called "elephants and parasites".
 In the Zhou Rites, it is stated that every seven years, the translators of the vassal states were to be brought together at the seat of the Son of Zhou to be trained.
 This is also the earliest record of the training of translators in China's canonical texts.

 During the Qin Dynasty, after the unification of China by Qin Shi Huang, there was an official position of translator, i.e., a translator under the title of "Dengke".
 During the Han Dynasty, there was also a post of "chief interpreter" in the western countries along the major transportation routes, mainly for the Han envoys, and there were one to two "chief interpreters" in each country.
-During the Qin and Han dynasties, the most frequent dealings were with the Xiongnu in the north.
+During the Qin and Han dynasties, the most frequent dealings were with the Xiongnu in the North.
 The language of the Xiongnu belonged to the Altaic language family, which was very different from Chinese.
-But since the Xiongnu did not have a script, there is no way to examine the translators.
+But since the Xiongnu did not have a script, the translators were actually interpreters and may have been examinedorally.

 It was not until Buddhism was introduced to China during the period of Emperor Huan of the Eastern Han Dynasty that the translation of Buddhist scriptures took off after the famous Western monk An Shigao translated China's first translation, the Anban Shouyi Sutra, in Luoyang in 148 AD.
-The translators of Buddhist scriptures added the word "turn" before the word "translate", which became the word "translation" and has been handed down to this day.
+The translators of Buddhist scriptures added the word 翻 "turn" before the word 译 "translate", which became the modern term for 翻译 "translation" and has been handed down to this day.

 References: